learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 **Helpful tip:** With just a click of a button, you can switch to "developer mode" in Figma, which helps you translate design into code!
 Essentially, you can click on components like a button and get its corresponding code and styling.
 Read about how to use this feature [here](https://www.figma.com/dev-mode/).

+**Figma, MUI, and React:** See the [UI Component Libraries](https://learning-software-engineering.github.io/Topics/User_Experience.html#ui-component-libraries) section for details on MUI.
+Note that MUI is a component library for React _only_.
+You can download the** MUI extension on Figma** and immediately use MUI components in your Figma design.
+Then, when you're ready to code, you can install MUI in your React project and easily create your frontend by entering "developer mode" on your Figma design and copying the code that Figma generated for you.

 ___Adobe XD___

 [Adobe XD](https://www.adobe.com/products/xd/learn/get-started/what-is-adobe-xd-used-for.html) is another popular prototyping tool.
 Unfortunately, the current author of this wiki doesn't know much about it, other than it requires a monthly subscription :(.